mu-arch/skyfolder/README.md

 ## Security notice

-If you plan to use the management features from outside your LAN (over the internet) it's important to use a TLS cert otherwise your management credentials can be sniffed.
+1. If you plan to use the management features from outside your LAN (over the internet) it's important to use a TLS cert otherwise your management credentials can be sniffed.

+2. Skyfolder has not yet been penetration tested.

+3. In enviornments that require high security Bittorrent features should be disabled.
+Magnets can be shared and used by anyone, amongst a host of other issues.
+Security is not part of Bittorrent's design in general.

+4. TLS certificates are integral for encrypting data in transit for all websites, including Skyfolder.
+However, it's important to understand the limitations of this setup.
+While TLS provides secure transmission, it does not equate to end-to-end (E2E) encryption.
+Specifically, Skyfolder does not utilize E2E encryption.

 ## Limitations

-- Most functionality requires Javascript to work
+1. Most functionality requires Javascript to work